stakater/stakater-docs/docs/content/openshift-as-a-service/sla.md

 ### Synthetic Availability

-Synthetic availability is the availability of running applications in the cluster and cluster components that are not related to the availability of the cluster's Control Plane, such as:
+Synthetic availability is the availability of running applications in the cluster and cluster components that are not related to the availability of the cluster's Control Plane.

-* Applications that have been started before in containers that are still running
-* Kubernetes services - the presence of corresponding `iptables` rules
-* DNS - the ability to resolve hosts

 The SLA for Synthetic Availability is valid only if these basic conditions are met: